-Any user (including free viewers) can raise requirements and collaborate on them using comments in a PRO space.
-However, in order to manage requirements through the full lifecycle, prioritize them in the release schedules and enrich them with user stories, you will need a requirement manager permission.
+By default any user (including free viewers) can raise requirements and collaborate on them using comments in a PRO space.
+However, in order to manage requirements through the full lifecycle, prioritise them in the release schedules and enrich them with user stories, you will need a requirement manager permission.

 Raising & submitting a requirement

-Anyone can "raise" a requirement.
-In the main application select the "Changes" menu item and then click on "New requirement" in the upper right corner of the screen.
+By default anyone can "raise" a requirement.
+In the main application select the "Changes" menu item and then click on "Add new" on the toolbar (all the way to the left).

 A new row will appear at the top of the grid.
 Specify your business requirement, i.e. the problem being solved, the proposed solution as well as target release, priority, impact, risk etc. Once you're done just click "Add" in the command column on the left.

 At this point a requirement is in "Being raised' status and this allows you to add any additional information, like notes, links, data tables, images, or even change the requirement details, in the right panel.

-Once you feel the requirement is ready you can click "Change status" in the right panel and change it to "Submitted".
+Once you feel the requirement is ready you can click "Edit" in the command button and change it to "Submitted".
 From this point only a requirement manager can manage the submitted requirement.